-11 Must Eat Foods in Catalonia, Spain
+11 Must Eat Foods in Barcelona – A Catalonia Food Guide

 I’m pretty sure this is the national food of Spain, right?
 When I was there, I ate jamón with every meal of the day and even some snacks in between.
 I never complained because it’s the best ham in the world.
-Unlike anything you’ll get stateside.

 For a special treat, splurge on Jamón Ibérico de Bellota.
 It will be the most expensive thing you eat in Spain, but it’s so worth it.
 You’ll never eat prosciutto again (Okay, you might.
 But you’ll be thinking of Jamón Ibérico de Bellota).